Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 Look closely at any rifle scopes you have in hand.
 You’ll notice knobs on the top and either or each side of the rifle scope.

-These cylinders are the rifle scope turrets.
 When you search the market for rifle scopes, you’ll see that target turrets typically come with two knobs.

 Yet, some scopes have three knobs in total.
 Each knob serves a different purpose, but all are critical in precision shooting.
-If you know how to calibrate them correctly, you are sure to get great results when shooting!

 The windage knob is usually found at the right-hand side of the rifle scope.
 You’ll often see the elevation adjustment knob at the top of the rifle scope.